Import an Inbox Item

 • To mark a section as verified, select Verify.

-Note If the item contains invalid data, the system prevents you from verifying this section and shows a message identifying the invalid values.
-You are not required to verify each section before Case promotion, however, if the Inbox Item contains invalid data, an error will appear when you promote to Case.
+Note If a section contains invalid data, the system prevents you from verifying this section and shows a message identifying the invalid values.

 Import Suggestions